FollowExtension/contract/README.md

 # Follow Extension Contract

-contract and tests for Follow Extension Token and presale.
+contract and test codes for Follow Extension Token and presale.